rfielding/brailleTools/goatrope/README.md

 - The original file being edited can stay on disk, and is immutable
 - A second file that can be on disk or in memory, and is append-only
 - A table that points to either the original or mods file, offsets where data is, and how many bytes to use at that offset
-- This lets us easily have `Load` to get the initual file, `Insert`, and its inverse `Cut` which both just take a number of bytes
+- This lets us easily have `Load` to get the initial file, `Insert`, and its inverse `Cut` which both just take a number of bytes
 - There is no reason for the table itself to get entangled in file IO, as it is just tracking indices
 - The GoatRope wraps around the table with a `File` interface, and the `Original` and `Mods` files only need a file interface
 - In this implementation, the Original is on disk, and the Mods is in memory, but they have the exact same interface